microsoft/torchgeo/docs/user/contributing.rst

 A major component of TorchGeo is the large collection of :mod:`torchgeo.datasets` that have been implemented.
 Adding new datasets to this list is a great way to contribute to the library.
 A brief checklist to follow when implementing a new dataset:

-* Implement the dataset extending either :class:`~torchgeo.datasets.GeoDataset` or :class:`~torchgeo.datasets.VisionDataset`
+* Implement the dataset extending either :class:`~torchgeo.datasets.GeoDataset` or :class:`~torchgeo.datasets.NonGeoDataset`
 * Add the dataset definition to ``torchgeo/datasets/__init__.py``
 * Add a ``data.py`` script to ``tests/data/<new dataset>/`` that generates test data with the same directory structure/file naming conventions as the new dataset
 * Add appropriate tests with 100% test coverage to ``tests/datasets/``